hieu2695/Movie-Industry/README.md

 ![Summary](Figures/Summary.png)

-The high differences between variables indicate that we need to scale the data.
+The high differences between variables indicate that we need to scale the data for accurate prediction.
+In our project, we will scale all numerical predictors and keep the response revenue unscaled.

 # Revenue Prediction

 This is the summary of three models Linear Regression, Decision Tree and Random Forest in predicting the revenue of movies.
+We use two metrics for comparison: R-squared (Adjusted/Pseudo) and Root Mean Square Error (RMSE).

 ![RevPred](Figures/RevenuePred.png)

-Random Forest has the best performance.
-There is no sign of overfitting or underfitting in three models.
+The results show that Random Forest has the best performance.
+Besides, there is no sign of overfitting or underfitting in three models.

 # Profitability